guastallaigor/vue-backoffice-example/README.md

 /employee-edit/:id | Edit a employee, by passing his id /* | Goes to a not found page

+## Demo

+Want to see it running?
+You can check it out at https://vue-backoffice-example.herokuapp.com

 ## TODO

 * [ ] Add E2E tests.